 • Security

-Another answer to “What is an HOA?” should mention that these associations typically make enforceable rules about the look and feel of the community.
-There may be guidelines about, say, the size of pets one may own, or the color schemes permissible for a townhome’s exterior.
-The existence of an HOA will be an important consideration when you are shopping for a place to live and HOA fees need to be built into a homebuyer’s financial plan, just like home loan payments.
+Another answer to “What is an HOA?” is that these associations typically enforce rules about the look and feel of the community.
+There may be guidelines about the size of pets community members are allowed to own or the color schemes permissible for a townhome’s exterior.
+The existence of an HOA is an important consideration when you’re shopping for a place to live, and HOA fees need to be built into a homebuyer’s financial plan, just like home loan payments.

 How Does an HOA Work?